yuanshi1/yuanshi1.github.io/_pages/about.md

 Work in Progress
 ======
-## Sustainability Contracting under Bounded Rationality: Experiment in the Field
+## Sustainability Contracting under Bounded Rationality: Lab in the Field
 Joint work with Karen Yanchong Zheng and Iskandar Z Siregar
 * To present at POMS 2025 conference